ashwinmahesh/Chefmate/README.md

 <h2>Running the Project</h2>
 <h4>On initial download: "chmod +x start"</h4>
 <h4>./start {mode: dev | prod} {install}</h4>
+<p>To run the static build (with full functionality), do "npm run build in client/frontend", then use localhost:8000</p>

 <h2>Visual Studio Add-Ons</h2>
 <p>Install Prettier and ESLint if you are using Visual Studio.
 Set formatOnSave to True in your user settings</p>